Coeliac disease blood tests and biopsy

-To accurately diagnose coeliac disease there are two parts to the test.
+To accurately diagnose coeliac disease there are two steps:

 - Blood test – In the first instance you will need to go to your GP who will arrange for a blood test.

-- Gut biopsy – If that blood test indicates that it's likely you do have coeliac disease then you will be referred to a specialist who may conduct a confirmation test called a biopsy.
+- Referral to a specialist – If that blood test indicates that it's likely you do have coeliac disease then you will be referred to a gut specialist (gastroenterologist) who may conduct a confirmation test called a biopsy, or may carry out further blood tests to confirm the diagnosis as a biopsy may not be needed in all cases.

 There are specific blood tests used to diagnose coeliac disease.
 They look for antibodies that the body makes in response to eating gluten.
 Your GP will carry out a simple blood test to check for these antibodies.

-In adults, with suspected coeliac disease, the following blood tests are recommended:
+In adults and children, with suspected coeliac disease, the following blood tests are recommended:

 - Total immunoglobulin A (IgA)